amonks/nabu/README.md

 Nabu expects to find an appropriate postgres url (postgres://localhost/nabu) in an environment variable called `DATABASE_URL`.

+Locally, you can set one by creating a file called `.env` setting the url: `DATABASE_URL=postgres://localhost/nabu`

 After creating a database, visit `/migrate` to get the schema set up.

 run `pd/testdata.pd` to generate some sample data and send it to localhost on `:4567`